dmhuehol/ASOS-Tools/README.md

  [**NWS Surface Training**](https://web.archive.org/web/20170510212516/https://www.nws.noaa.gov/om/forms/resources/SFCTraining.pdf) is a NWS training guide originally created to help NWS personnel interpret METAR/SPECI weather observations, which are in a similar format to ASOS.
 This document includes many of the present weather codes found in ASOS, but not all of them.
  [**Federal Meteorological Handbook**](https://www.ofcm.gov/publications/fmh/FMH1/FMH1.pdf) defines standards for reporting surface conditions, with Table 8-5 including all of the codes used by ASOS.
 However, as it is designed for meteorological observers, it doesn't discuss any of the science behind the ASOS observation strategies.
  [**TD-6401**](https://www1.ncdc.noaa.gov/pub/data/documentlibrary/tddoc/td6401.pdf) is the official dataset documentation for the ASOS 5-minute data format.
 However, the information for the weather codes given here is outdated; the codes described in "weather and obstructions" do not correspond to the codes in actual data.

+# Resolving problems
+### I downloaded data, then cleared my workspace/closed MATLAB and lost all the filenames!
+The cell array of filenames that's output to the workspace is saved as a .mat file to the same directory as the ASOS data.
+Navigate to the directory in MATLAB's file viewer and open it manually, or use the MATLAB **load** function.
+The filename is saved with the naming convention "downloadedFilenames_requested_yyyymmdd_HHMMSS" where the time of the filename corresponds to the time the save command ran within the function.

 ## Sources and Credit